-And never sleep with your phone right next to your head.
+And never sleep with your phone close to your head.

-2. Get a cell phone with a low SAR rating.
+2. Get a Smartphone With a Low SAR Level

 Mobile phone manufacturers will tell you that their products are safe and, in fact, they must meet government guidelines set by the FCC in the US.